 Out-of-Contract Costs:

-For those undertaking a building project, it is generally recommended that you include as many costs as possible as building contract costs rather than out-of-contract costs.
+For those undertaking a building project, it is generally recommended that you include as many costs as possible in the building contract costs rather than out of contract costs.
 Normally, this is useful for the loan application.
-In some cases, a lender will only release funds on completion of construction for costs incurred out-of-contract.
-Therefore the better option may be to include more things in the contract because it may facilitate the cashflow and payments to the contractor.
+In some cases, a lender will only release funds on completion of construction for costs incurred out of contract.
+Therefore, the better option may be to include more things in the contract because it may facilitate the cash flow and payments to the contractor.

 The Impact of Variations